-Working on campus will look different this fall, and flexibility and preparedness will be key to ensuring our faculty and staff stay healthy while continuing to support the university.
+Working on campus looks different this fall, and flexibility and preparedness is key to ensuring our faculty and staff stay healthy while continuing to support the university.
 Ensuring our faculty and staff feel safe and prepared is of the utmost importance.

-Staff and faculty will need to wear face coverings while working on campus
+Staff and faculty need to wear face coverings while working on campus

-Risk assessments are being conducted of physical spaces
+Risk assessments of physical spaces have been conducted

-Assessments evaluate the need for protective barriers in high-traffic areas, break room protocols, signage needs, and more.
-Signage kits will be provided prior to the start of the fall semester.
+Assessments evaluated the need for protective barriers in high-traffic areas, break room protocols, signage needs, and more.
+Signage kits were provided prior to the start of the fall semester.

-Classrooms, community spaces and high-traffic areas will be cleaned regularly.
-Additional resources will be available, including hand sanitizer stations, disinfecting supplies, plastic barriers for high-traffic areas and compliance training to help all Roadrunners take personal safety measures in gathering spaces.
+Classrooms, community spaces and high-traffic areas are cleaned regularly.
+Additional resources are available, including hand sanitizer stations, disinfecting supplies, plastic barriers for high-traffic areas and compliance training to help all Roadrunners take personal safety measures in gathering spaces.

-Personal offices will be cleaned and sanitized on a periodic basis.
-Departments will receive additional supplies to clean and sanitize personal workspaces, such as phones, keyboards and computer mice, as needed.
+Personal offices are cleaned and sanitized on a periodic basis.
+Departments received additional supplies to clean and sanitize personal workspaces, such as phones, keyboards and computer mice.

 You are strongly encouraged to self-monitor your health

 As a Roadrunner, we must all do our part to keep each other safe and healthy during these unprecedented times, both on and off campus.
 Key to this effort is to conduct vigilant, daily self-assessments for COVID-19 symptoms before coming to campus for work or class, as well as for those who are telecommuting or engaging in virtual instruction.
-UTSA developed a health self-assessment tool, which is available on the Roadrunner Return website, UTSA mobile app, and the LiveSafe app.
+UTSA developed a daily health self-assessment tool which is also available on the UTSA mobile app and the LiveSafe app.
 All students, faculty, staff, contractors and visitors are highly encouraged to conduct daily health assessments as a way to do your part in reducing the spread of COVID-19 in our community.

 If you feel sick, stay home